rocky/python-xasm/HOW-TO-USE.rst

 instructions above.

-Instructions start with an opcode and will have an operand depending on whether the opcode requres one or not.
+Instructions start with an opcode and will have an operand depending on whether the opcode requires one or not.
 However as we've seen above the operands can take a couple of forms.
 The operand can be a number which represents a bytecode offset, or an index into one of the method lists like the Constants, or Names list.
 I don't recommend though that you use this form.
 Instead use labels where instead of offsets and list the values for list rather than an index.

-And all not-offset operands should be enclosed in parenthesis.
+And operands other than offsets or labels, should be enclosed in parenthesis.
 For example:

 ::